 An extensive meta-study on the impact of open access (Hopf, D. et al. 2022) found that

-- free access leads to greater use (significantly higher downloads and page views) and a professionally and geographically more diverse audience,
+- open access leads to greater use (significantly higher downloads and page views) and a professionally and geographically more diverse audience,

 - open access publications contribute more to knowledge transfer than traditionally published research results,

 - most relevant studies confirm a citation advantage for open access publications.